Nikkei steady after rally, shippers outperform

 Trading volume on the Nikkei after the morning session was 65 percent of its full daily average for the past 90 days.

-Japan's sea transport subindex .ISHIP.T rose 1.4 percent as the best sectoral performer after the Nikkei said Nippon Yusen KK (9101.T) was considering disposing of some 30 ships, while Mitsui O.S.K.
-Lines Ltd (9104.T) and Kawasaki Kisen Kaisha Ltd (9107.T) were both considering cutting about 10 ships each.
+Japan's sea transport subindex rose 1.4 percent as the best sectoral performer after the Nikkei said Nippon Yusen KK was considering disposing of some 30 ships, while Mitsui O.S.K.
+Lines Ltd and Kawasaki Kisen Kaisha Ltd were both considering cutting about 10 ships each.

 The sales under consideration would generate a combined 50 billion yen ($629 million) for the three firms, the newspaper said.